 Enter the length and diameter of the hose from the remote color stack to the remote mix manifold, for both A and B hoses.

 Mix at Belt Circ.

-This option is for systems that have fluid circulation and using mix-at-the-belt manifolds.
-This should not be used with automatic systems.
+This option is for systems that have fluid circulation and use mix-at-belt manifolds.
+This should not be used with Automatic systems.